moodle/devdocs/general/development/process/testing/integrated-issues.md

 - Testers should try to finish testing as early as possible as they are assigned, so when tests fail, the issue assignee has as much time as possible to resolve it.
 - When a test fails, or new (related) regression found then fail test.
 - If tester is not sure of results or need explanation on testing instructions, then tester can either fail test with comments, or contact the assignee individually to raise the problem.
-- Testers should let the iTeam know ASAP if they are facing any problems, need help or may not be able to complete their allocated tests
+- Testers should let the integration team know ASAP if they are facing any problems, need help or may not be able to complete their allocated tests
 - For any reason (big test, not enough time, not started testing yet), if a test is dragged to next day then the tester should leave comment on tracker, updating the status of testing and adding the expected time needed to finish testing.
 - When a test is passed, it is recommended to add some extra information that confirms that all works as expected.
 This could be a browser screenshot, terminal output...
 - **All UI tests should be tested on currently supported themes**.